 In the top right corner click on “EN”.
 This will change the site from Spanish to English.
 After changing the site to English, I found that some, but not all, of the site actually used English.
 Some text was still in Spanish.

-- Country of origin: The list of countries is in Spanish.
-For United States, choose Estados Unidos.
+The list of countries is in Spanish.
+If you are traveling from the United States, choose Estados Unidos.

 - Identification document: Enter your passport number

-- Nationality: The list of countries is in Spanish.
-For United States, choose Estados Unidos.
+- Nationality & Country of Residence: The list of countries is in Spanish.
+For the United States, choose Estados Unidos

 If you don’t know this information, you should contact the place where you will be staying and ask them.